Monaco’s historical commitment to the ocean

 Ocean conservation takes centre stage at the Monaco Ocean Week

 The need for a week of meetings, debates and mobilisation for the ocean was blatantly obvious: leading marine sector stakeholders need to share their key marine environment conversation findings and take action to preserve the oceans.
-During the third edition of the Monaco Ocean Week, from 24 to 30 March 2019, local and international experts, the scientific community, voluntary sector, and public authorities will once again unite in the Principality of Monaco.
+During the fourth edition of the Monaco Ocean Week, from 22 to 28 March 2020, local and international experts, the scientific community, voluntary sector, and public authorities will once again unite in the Principality of Monaco.

-Last year, many ocean initiatives were presented throughout the week and key commitments were sealed, such as the Monaco Manifesto for the Ocean published and signed by HSH the Sovereign Prince with the French and Italian ministers in charge of the marine environment.
+Over the past three editions, many ocean initiatives were presented and key commitments were sealed, such as the Monaco Manifesto for the Ocean published and signed by HSH the Sovereign Prince with the French and Italian ministers in charge of the marine environment.
 Furthermore with the signature of the Sanctuary Pelagos headquarters’ agreement and the Natural Marine World Heritage in the Arctic Ocean publication’s launch highlighting seven sites in the Arctic region that might be of outstanding universal value and potentially eligible for World Heritage status.